james-meadow/bankrupt_prediction/README.md

  [1861 1559]]
 ```

 So yes, very low accuracy, but we're actually leaning in the right direction for identifying high risk profiles.
-We've almost achieved our goal: `correct (57%) > at risk (18%) > incorrect (25%)`
+We've almost achieved our goal to identify correct=57%,  at-risk=18%, & incorrect=25%.

 Now we can focus on those companies that are not bankrupt yet, but are predicted to be at risk.
 Thus one potential follow-up step in this project could be to analyze their financial profiles to evaluate which features are the strongest indicators for bankruptcy, and then dig in with subject matter experts to design a risk-analysis framework.
 There is lots of additional optimization and exploration that can enhance these results, but that's for another day!